Free GEO Site Audit

 Do I need to set up a brand before running an audit?

 Yes.
-Each audit runs against a brand website URL from your Brands page.
-Set up your brand first so the audit targets the correct site.
+Each audit runs against a brand website URL from your Brand Setup page.
+Set up your brand first, then switch to it in the sidebar so the audit targets the correct site.

 Can I use the fix prompt with Claude or Cursor?